 Book Review Editor: Thomas Bender, M.D.

 Thomas Bender, M.D., completed his undergraduate work in philosophy at Gannon University and attended the University of Pittsburgh School of Medicine.
 He trained in pediatrics at Ohio State University and in neonatology at Saint Louis University.
 He is currently a doctoral candidate in philosophy at the Catholic University of America, and counts Dr. Edmund Pellegrino among his teachers and mentors.
 Prior to accepting his current faculty position in 2006 at the Saint Louis University School of Medicine, he was a member of the medical faculty at Georgetown University.
 Dr. Bender is a staff neonatologist at the Cardinal Glennon Children’s Medical Center and is chairman of its ethics committee.
 He has been a member of the CMA since medical school.
 He is also a member of the American Academy of Pediatrics, the Fellowship of Catholic Scholars, the Knights of Columbus, and the Autism Society of America.

-Managing Editor: Louise A. Mitchell, M.A.
+Associate Editor: Louise A. Mitchell, M.A.

-Louise Mitchell has been an editor for eight years.
+Louise A. Mitchell has been an editor for nine years.
 She has copyedited The National Catholic Bioethics Quarterly, Ethics & Medics, Nova et Vetera, The Linacre Quarterly, and several books.
 She has an M.A. in theology from Ave Maria University in Florida and is currently working on her Ph.D. in bioethics through the John Paul II Institute in Melbourne, Australia.